Financial Literacy · Ages 4 to 8

 You now know the problem, the science, and the approach.

 Learning tools you can hold in your hands.
+100% free.

 You just learned why financial education matters and what kids need to know.
-Our printable workbooks give you the done-for-you activities to make it happen โ€” no prep, no expertise needed.
-Print, play, and watch them get it.
+Our printable workbooks give you the done-for-you activities to make it happen, no prep, no expertise needed.
+Drop your email and we'll send the PDFs straight to your inbox.

-Join families giving their kids the financial foundation they deserve โ€” through play, stories, and hands-on learning with Noah.
+Join families giving their kids the financial foundation they deserve, through play, stories, and hands-on learning.